toltec-dev/toltec/docs/contributing.md

 To directly propose changes, the basic procedure is to fork this repository, make the desired changes in your newly created local copy, and open a pull request.
 When proposing changes, please make sure that you follow the [style guide](#style-guide).
-After you submit your pull request, a maintainer will take time to review your changes and merge them into the repository if they fit.
+After you submit your pull request, a maintainer will take time to review your changes, request modifications and then merge your changes into the repository if they fit.

 ### Common contributions